MARY ROSE O'NEIL BOYVEY, 91, known to her friends

 as "Micki", passed away in Austin, TX on May 12,

-2012.
-She was buried at Assumption Cemetery in
+2012, with burial at Assumption Cemetery in

 Dr. Boyvey devoted much of her life to education